 Thank you, Chairman Burns, for the opportunity to present the following information from the American Planning Association, Texas Chapter (APATX).
 Our Association represents public and private sector planners, planning academics and students, elected officials, and citizen planners in the great state of Texas.
-My name is Priscilla Rosales- Piña, and I represent the APATX.
-We are testifying in opposition to HB 1279.
+My name is Priscilla Rosales-Piña, and I represent the APATX.
+We are testifying in opposition to HB 4215.

-This bill would significantly reduce the extent of cities' extraterritorial jurisdiction (ETJ) based on population.
+This bill would significantly reduce the amount of the extraterritorial jurisdiction (ETJ) of a city.
 The following assessments form the basis of our opposition:

-- 1. As the State of Texas continues to grow, the ETJ over the past 70 years has been an important tool for communities to guide development and growth in outlying areas.
+1. As the State of Texas continues to grow, the ETJ for the past 70 years has been an important tool for cities to guide development and growth around their cities.
 Cities have overseen development in the ETJ to ensure that the public health, safety, and welfare of its residents are not negatively affected by development in outlying areas.
+This bill, if enacted, would significantly impact cities by restricting the limited number of tools cities have to manage growth in their surrounding areas.

+2. This bill would thwart the efforts of cities and counties, including border municipalities with "colonias," to better regulate substandard developments.

-This bill, if enacted, would significantly restrict the limited number of growth management tools available to communities. - 2.
-Development in released ETJ land in the county can have a detrimental impact in fast growing areas.
-A suburban residential or industrial development in a rural area could lead to increased traffic, noise, and pollution, which could have a negative impact on the county residents as well as the community's investment in local infrastructure.
-Unchecked development could also threaten regional water supplies, lakes, rivers, wildlife habitat, and other natural resources. - 3.
-In addition, this bill, if enacted, could also negatively affect military installations around certain cities.
+3. Development in the released land in the county can create havoc in fast growing areas.
+A suburban residential or industrial development in a rural area could lead to increased traffic, noise, and pollution, which could have a negative impact on the residents living in the county.
+Unchecked development could also threaten regional water supplies, lakes, rivers, wildlife habitat, and other natural resources which are important assets to the State's economy, tourism, environment, as well as the quality of life of residents.

+4. In addition, this bill, if enacted, could also negatively affect military installations around certain cities.
 If the ETJ were reduced in communities with military installations, any military protection regulations for buffering, encroachment, and building codes could cease to exist.
-This may cause the military installations to be realigned or closed in the future.
+This may cause the installations to be realigned or closed in the future.